Secure attachment beats genetic disposition in ADHD

 Such gene variants are often the result of epigenetic changes due to early childhood stress in previous generations.

-Ultimately, this realization leads to the uncomfortable insight that only a determination of gene expression in newborns can show which modes of handling can bring about psychologically healthy development.
+Ultimately, this realization leads to the uncomfortable insight that only a determination of gene expression in newborns can show which ways of handling can bring about psychologically healthy development.
 (This expressly does not include a statement as to whether this is ethically justifiable.
 This must be discussed elsewhere)

 2.2.
 Anxious attachment style moderates stress sensitivity in ADHD